How to Sketch without Being Sketchy

 Any of these airport personas is worth studying.
 I observe folds in the shirt or pants and the way clothes hang on the body.
 If the head is interesting, I sketch it.

-You can read more articles like this one, as well as peruse through artist advice, art inspiration, instruction and more by subscribing to The Artist’s Magazine.
+A version of this article, written by Michael Chesley Johnson, first appeared in Artists Magazine.
+You can read more articles like this one, as well as peruse through artist advice, art inspiration, instruction and more by subscribing to the magazine here.

 What’s Next?
 Try Your Hand at Urban Sketching

 Get excited about drawing and painting your new favorite places with urban sketcher, Marco Taro Holmes.
-In this preview of Drawing & Painting in a Travel Journal, you’ll get an introduction to Holmes’ three-step process: pencil, to pen, to brush.
+In this preview of his video workshop, Drawing & Painting in a Travel Journal, you’ll get an introduction to Holmes’ three-step process: pencil, to pen, to brush.